The Importance of Proper Adrenal Function and Balanced Cortisol

 What Are the Adrenal Glands?

 The adrenals are two small glands with each located just above a kidney.
 Their major purpose is to help the body to cope with all types of stress both psychological and physical.
-They are also responsible for important life sustaining processes such as keeping salt and water in the body balanced, keeping blood pressure normal, and regulating blood glucose.
+They are also responsible for important life sustaining processes such as keeping salt and water in the body balanced, keeping blood pressure normal, regulating blood glucose, and keeping thyroid function optimum.
 The adrenals also assist in the production of estrogen, progesterone, and testosterone in order to keep their levels optimum.
 As age progresses and the ovaries and testes decrease their release of these hormones the adrenal glands become more responsible for their release.

 Our energy, endurance, ability to fight infection, ability to heal and rejuvenate, and in fact our very lives depend upon the proper functioning of the adrenal glands.

 Cortisol is a very important steroid hormone that we can't live without.
 It is made in the cortex of the two adrenal glands.
 It protects us from all types of stress including infection, overwork, intense exercise, low calorie intake, and emotional stress.
 It is required for the proper functioning of about all processes of the body so we must maintain an adequate supply, however, having constant high levels of cortisol can also be detrimental to health.